Hurricane Melissa devastates hospital in Santiago de Cuba and exposes the deterioration of the healthcare system

 An announced collapse

-Reality has shown the opposite.
+The reality has proven the opposite.

 Before Melissa, the healthcare system was already facing an unprecedented crisis: a shortage of essential medications, a lack of surgical supplies, constant power outages, and the migration of hundreds of specialist doctors abroad.